Zapper-fi/protocol/docs/litepaper.md

 ### Templates Types
 #### Event Interpreters
-Event Interpreters are used on onchain transactions to translate them into human-readable output, and augment them with contextual, and often off-chain, information.
+Event Interpreters are used on onchain transactions to translate them into human-readable output and augment them with contextual, and often off-chain, information.
 You can read more about Event Interpreters [here](docs/interpretation/event-interpretation/overview).

 #### App Token Interpreters
 App Token Interpreters are used to index app-centric token balances for users.
 This can be USDC lent on Aave (aUSDC), or a liquidity position for USDC/ETH you hold on Uniswap V2.
-The large majority of these tokens do not have a market price; rather, they have a redeemable price to unlock an underlying token.
+The majority of these tokens do not have a market price; rather, they have a redeemable price to unlock an underlying token.
 To surface these to users, we first need to interpret the contract interface that manages these positions.

 You can read more about App Token Interpreters [here](docs/interpretation/app-token-interpretation/overview).

-#### Contract Position Interpreters
+#### App Contract Position Interpreters
 Like App Token Interpreters, Contract Position Interpreters are used to index redeemable onchain positions onchain.
-The key difference is in that these positions are not tokenized, and are a bit more arbitrary in nature.
+The key difference is that these positions are not tokenized, and are a bit more arbitrary.
 Contract Position Interpreters index and standardize arbitrary positions for apps.

 You can read more about Contract Position Interpreters [here](docs/interpretation/contract-position-interpretation/overview).

 #### Future Interpreters
-One of the main benefits of working with indexing templates, is that rather than having flexibility at the base layer, e.g. a sandbox, flexibility is maintained with the creation of new indexing templates.
-Anyone can create a new template, and as long as an indexer can read the instructions, it can be directly ingested by the protocol via a soft social consensus - in similar way that ERC20 is an offchain consensus as to how tokens should be built and structured.
+One of the main benefits of working with indexing templates is that rather than having flexibility at the base layer, e.g. a sandbox, flexibility is maintained with the creation of new indexing templates.
+Anyone can create a new template, and as long as an indexer can read the instructions, it can be directly ingested by the protocol via a soft social consensus - in a similar way that ERC20 is an offchain consensus as to how tokens should be built and structured.

 We currently are working on the following templates:
 - Price Interpreters: Index prices for any AMM